 Property Description Status The current status of the user account.
 The options are Active, Inactive, or Locked.
 Password For new user accounts, the password must be entered and confirmed.
 These entries must match exactly.
 The password must conform to the default security parameter password rules.
 For existing user accounts, use the Change Password link to change the password manually.
 The Send user a notification with password information option enables RSA Archer administrators to notify new users that the user account has been setup with a temporary password and may require a password change.
 Force Password Change Determines whether the user is forced to change the password the next time the user logs in.
 Security Parameter The security parameter assigned to the user.
 A user can only have one security parameter assigned at a time.
 Notifications, Subscriptions Enables users to select the records and applications for which they want to receive notifications when an update occurs.

-Property Description Default Home Page Sets a user's default home page to use either a task-driven landing page or a dashboard based on group, role, or user profile.
+Default Home Page Sets a user's default home page to use either a task-driven landing page or a dashboard based on group, role, or user profile.
 If the user belongs to multiple roles or groups, the home page is based on the most recently assigned role or group.
 Once the user logs in, the selected home page becomes default and any changes to the home page of the role or the group do not affect the user's default home page.
 Note: If the user's permission to access the dashboard assigned to the home page is revoked, a message appears upon log in allowing them to select a new home page.
 Important: If the administrator sets the default home page while the user is logged in, the user must click the Home button to refresh the home page setting.
 If the user changes the default home page selection, the change is applied upon clicking Save.
-Default Home Dashboard Sets which dashboard displays on the default home page.
-Enable Advanced Workflow Actions by Email for this user Allows this user to complete simple advanced workflow actions from their email.
-Important: To use Advanced Workflow Actions by Email, you must have a user account with Advanced Workflow Actions by Email enabled.
-You must also ensure that Advanced Workflow Actions by Email is enabled in all applicable applications, questionnaires, notification templates, and advanced workflows.